lishijie15/FFSTT-for-Transferable-NILM/README.md

 Since the original nilmtk toolkit may seem to be redundant for testing Neural NILM algorithms (Deep Learning method), we sorely use it  for the generation of power data within a specific period of time.
 Thus you can **only focus on  these files or folders**: `\nilmtk\api.py`, `\nilmtk\loss.py` and `\nilmtk\disaggregate`.

+The detailed code for both FFSTT and benchmarks can be found in `\nilmtk\disaggregate`.

 ## Domain Adaptation Analysis

 In this paper, three cases are designed and compared for both intra- and interdomain adaptations.
 The proposed model is superior to other methods, especially for the appliances with a relatively complicated active profile, such as the W.M with multiple functions, which is very difficult to be monitored.